• Soil Health, State Policy

 Ohio Soil Health Bill Moving Forward

-Paul Dorrance and Jim Linne discuss pasture-based livestock farming and soil health on Jim’s farm, White Clover Farm, in Hillsboro, Ohio
+Paul Dorrance and Jim Linne talking about pasture-raised livestock and soil health at Jim's farm in Hillsboro, Ohio

 This growing season (like many before) has seen months of challenging conditions including excessive rain followed by days on end of high heat and drought.
 In facing these challenges, Ohio farmers know that improving soil health is a critical component to mitigating the impacts of these extreme weather events, as well as offering a myriad of other environmental benefits.